mcognetta/transskribilo-boto/README.md

 # Intro

 __Feel free to open issues if you find bugs or have improvements to make.
-Keep in mind that this was a one-day project and the author is not perfect.__
+Keep in mind that this was a one-day project to learn about Discord.py and the author is not perfect.__

 This is a small Discord bot for transcribing Esperanto text written with the x-system into Unicode.
 It is not meant to be complete or cover all cases.